bwinkers/activerules-middleware/README.md

 ## Usage

+Examples of the host and site configs can be found in the *test* directory.

 ### Hostname Config

 * The site hostname must have a *.json* file for the root domain in the *host* directory.